 - Working environment in a well-established and growing humanitarian organization;

-- Salary and benefits according to PIN salary scale and HR policies, expected starting salary at 3,000 EUR (before taxation, per diems included);
+- Salary and benefits according to PIN salary scale and HR policies, with an expected starting salary at 3,200 EUR (before taxation, per diems included);

 - 25 days of paid leave annually;